qlik-oss/mira/charts/mira/README.md

-# mira
+# Mira

-[mira](https://github.com/qlik-oss/mira) is the service that discovers QIX Engines in an orchestration.
+[Mira](https://github.com/qlik-oss/mira) is the service that discovers QIX Engines in an orchestration.

 ## Introduction

-This chart bootstraps a mira service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a Mira service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-If Kubernetes is using RBAC Authorization then mira will need to be configured with a service account that has view access to the Kubernetes API.
+If Kubernetes is using RBAC Authorization then Mira will need to be configured with a service account that has view access to the Kubernetes API.
-At least pod access is needed, more information from kubernetes will be provided if mira gets view access to the ReplicaSet and Deployment APIs as well.
+At least pod access is needed, more information from kubernetes will be provided if Mira gets view access to the ReplicaSet and Deployment APIs as well.
 For more information see [here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 ## Installing the Chart